socialatm/node-S3-basic/README.md

 ```

 ## Passing arrays
-If you one to pass more than one Object or Bucket to a function do it like this:
+If you want to pass more than one Object or Bucket to a function do it like this:

 ```js
 var bucket= [{Key: 'a.txt'}, {Key: 'b.txt'}, {Key: 'c.txt'}];